micmejia/bible-dump/AMPC/Luke/Luke 2.md

-And this will be a sign for you [by which you will recognize Him]: you will find [[^c]after searching] a Baby wrapped in swaddling clothes and lying in a manger.
+And this will be a sign for you [by which you will recognize Him]: you will find [after searching] a Baby wrapped in swaddling clothes and lying in a manger.